kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 I would take note of words that offended or triggered negative emotions of the customer.

-The fat lady next next to me kept screaming to the customer.
+The fat lady next to me kept screaming to the customer.

 > "No Maam.
 I can't do that."